 We encourage positive learning behaviours such as being ready to learn, helping others, being creative and participating.
-We operate a system of DOJO points and pupils are recognised for their positive contributions to academy life and showing positive attitudes to work.
+We operate a marble system and pupils are recognised for their positive contributions to academy life and showing positive attitudes to work.
 We are learning all about having a growth mindset and in our classes mistakes are a good thing because we can learn from them.

 Children arrive in class at 8:45am.
 They hand in their homework diaries and reading record books.
 During registration, children will be set a morning challenge to complete.

-Children having packed lunch remain in a Year 3 classroom to eat and academy dinners eat in the main hall.
+Children eat in the main hall.
 All children hand their money to the class teacher each morning.

-Afternoon sessions are generally spent completing foundation subjects such as science, music, German, PE and topic (geography, history, art and DT linked).
+Afternoon sessions are generally spent completing foundation subjects such as science, music, French, PE and topic (geography, history, art and DT linked).

 In Year 3 children receive weekly spellings and a shorter homework task which will be either maths or English related.
 Pupils are expected to read a minimum of 5 nights each week for 10 minutes and have their homework diary signed.